amoh-godwin/Articulae/mds/educative/layouts/stackLayout.md

 # StackLayout

-Learn how to lay out items using a StackLayout.
+Learn how to lay out items using a `StackLayout`.

 ## Introduction

 Normally, visual object types not placed in any `Layout` type, stack on top of each.
 They are not placed side by side or one on top and one below.
 They are all placed at cordinates `x:0` and `y:0` of the window.
 It can happen that this is what you want.
 You can use it to create a custom popup where a user is prompted to do something before he continues with the app.
-But to fully benefit from the advantages of using a well managed layout you can use a StackLayout.
+But to fully benefit from the advantages of using a well managed layout you can use a `StackLayout`.

 ```qml
 import QtQuick